Diaspora Revolt: Background

-William Horbury writes that the revolt was influenced by a strong national hope and local interpretations of messianic expectations, particularly the return of the diaspora and the rebuilding of the Temple.
-He adds that Jews in the diaspora may have been influenced by the concepts of "liberty" and "redemption", which were central to the First Jewish Revolt and likely spread to Jewish communities in Egypt, Cyrene, and possibly Cyprus through refugees and traders from Judaea.
-This idea is supported by Josephus' account of radical Sicarii refugees in Cyrene, the discovery of First Jewish revolt coinage in Memphis and near Cyrene, and traces of these themes in diasporic literature.
+William Horbury wrote that the revolt was influenced by a strong national hope and local interpretations of messianic expectations, particularly the return of the exiles and the rebuilding of the Temple.
+He added that Jews in the diaspora may have been influenced by the ideals of "liberty" and "redemption", which were central to the First Jewish Revolt and spread to communities in Egypt, Cyrene, and possibly Cyprus through refugees and traders from Judaea in its aftermath.
+This idea is supported by Josephus's account of Jews belonging to the radical Sicarii faction who migrated to Cyrene after the war, the discovery of First Jewish Revolt coinage in Memphis, Egypt, and near Cyrene, as well as traces of these themes in diasporic literature.

-Classicist historian E. Mary Smallwood suggests that the revolutionary movement could be seen as an ancient form of Zionism, with the goal of returning Jewish exiles from North Africa to Palestine.
-The advance of the Cyrenaican Jews into Egypt, marked by widespread destruction, may have been intended as the initial phase of this large-scale migration.
-Archaeologist Shimon Applebaum writes that the movement aimed at "the setting up of a new Jewish commonwealth, whose task was to inaugurate the messianic era."
-Biblical scholar and historian John M. G. Barclay argues that the significant damage to Cyrenaica's infrastructure during the uprising implies that the Jews involved intended to leave the province, probably planning to ultimately reach Judaea.
-Similarly, Horbury writes that the Jewish forces likely aimed to return to and defend Judaea.
+Classicist E. Mary Smallwood suggested that the revolutionary movement during the Diaspora Revolt can be viewed as an early form of Zionism, seeking the return of Jewish exiles from North Africa to Palestine.
+She posits that the movement of Jewish rebels from Cyrenaica east into Egypt may have been intended as the first phase of a large-scale migration further east to Judaea.
+Archaeologist Shimon Applebaum wrote that the movement aimed at "the setting up of a new Jewish commonwealth, whose task was to inaugurate the messianic era."
+Christian biblical scholar and historian John M. G. Barclay likewise argued that the extensive damage to Cyrenaica's infrastructure during the uprising implies that the Jews involved intended to leave the province, probably aiming ultimately to reach Judaea.
+Horbury similarly concludes that the Jewish forces likely aimed to return to and defend Judaea.

 Uprisings

-The Jewish uprisings erupted almost simultaneously across various Diaspora regions in the eastern provinces of the Roman Empire.
-In Egypt, Libya and Cyprus, Jewish actions were primarily directed against local populations rather than the Roman authorities.
-In contrast, the rebellion in Mesopotamia appears to have been part of a broader resistance against Roman expansion into areas ruled by the Parthian Empire.
+The Jewish uprisings erupted almost simultaneously across several eastern provinces of the Roman Empire.
+In Egypt, Cyrenaica, and Cyprus, Jewish actions were directed primarily against local populations rather than Roman authorities.
+By contrast, the rebellion in Mesopotamia appears to have been part of a broader resistance to Roman expansion into areas ruled by the Parthian Empire.
 There is no evidence that Jewish communities in Asia Minor participated in the revolt, and the Jewish community in Rome also did not join the uprising.
-Eusebius links the revolts in Libya and Egypt, while late Syriac sources mention that Jews from Egypt fled to Judaea.
-However, there is no definitive evidence of a coordinated effort.
+Eusebius links the revolts in Cyrenaica and Egypt, while late Syriac sources mention Jews from Egypt fleeing to Judaea.
+However, there is no definitive evidence of coordinated action among the diaspora communities in revolt.